rye-com/n8n-nodes-rye/README.md

 #### Polling Behavior

-The node uses exponential backoff to space out polling attempts, giving you the flexibility to manage the [rye api rate limits](https://docs.rye.com/api-v2/developer-notes#ordering-%26-checkout) more effectively.
+The "Get Status" node uses exponential backoff to space out polling attempts, giving you flexibility to manage the [Rye API rate limits](https://docs.rye.com/api-v2/developer-notes#ordering-%26-checkout) more effectively.

 Wait time starts at `initialIntervalSeconds` and doubles with each attempt up to `maxIntervalSeconds`

-Example: 5s → 10s → 20s → 40s → 60s → 60s...
+Example timing: 5s → 10s → 20s → 40s → 60s → 60s...

+Note: using the default parameter values (`maxAttempts = 20`, `initialIntervalSeconds = 5`, `maxIntervalSeconds = 60`), the node will poll for up to ~17 minutes

 #### Best Practice